 Most people find that settling any paperwork/financial transactions at the beginning of the visit makes it easier for them to focus on their pet during the euthanasia and will give them the opportunity to grieve privately and peacefully afterwards.

 Because the euthanasia solution is given intravenously its effects happen very quickly.
+Typically, it will start to work within one minute of administering it.
 You will first notice your pet's breathing cease.
 In a few minutes, the heart will follow.
 Sometimes there will be post-life breathing motions or muscle twitching.
 These are normal reflex motions that occur after your pet is deceased.
 We will confirm your pet's death with a stethoscope.

 The majority of the time death will occur gently and peacefully with the injectable sedatives and euthanasia medications that we use.
 These drugs have been developed just for this purpose.
 On rare occasions there can be some adverse reactions.
 Please refer to the Frequently Asked Questions page for more specific information about the euthanasia process.

 If we are not taking your pets remains we will leave you and your family with your pet to celebrate his or her life and to mourn his or her passing.
 We recognize how huge this day is to your family and the impact that your pet's death will have on your lives.
 We want you to be able to grieve comfortably and privately.